THIS DATE IN HISTORY: April 13

 The two-time defending champion Islanders win the first two games of the series easily, but lose the next two and trail 3-1 with time running out in the third period of Game 5.
 However, a penalty to Penguins defenseman Randy Carlyle leads to a power-play goal by defenseman Mike McEwen with 5:27 remaining.
 The Islanders tie it when a dump-in caroms off the end boards, hops over Carlyle's stick and comes right to Tonelli, who smacks it past a stunned Michel Dion.

-"They just dumped it in and it came off the wall," Carlyle said.
+"They just dumped it in and it came off the wall," Carlyle says years later.
 "I went back to get it and it bounced over my stick and [Tonelli] put it in the net.
 That tied the hockey game."

 After the Penguins come close to winning in overtime, Tonelli's goal sets off an eruption of relief at the Coliseum.

-"Johnny Tonelli went into the corner and threw it out to me," Islanders forward Bob Nystrom says.
-"I deked and I was just about to put the puck into the net when Pat Boutette came and pulled me down.
+"Johnny Tonelli went into the corner and threw it out to me," Islanders forward Bobby Nystrom says.
+"I deked and I was just about to put the puck into the net when [Penguins forward] Pat Boutette came and pulled me down.
 I was laying on my back and watched the puck go over me and into the net.

 "We really did have a sense of confidence that we were going to win the game in overtime."

-With the Penguins vanquished, the Islanders roll through the rest of the Stanley Cup Playoffs to win their third of four straight Stanley Cup championships.
+With the Penguins vanquished, the Islanders roll through the rest of the playoffs to win their third of four straight Stanley Cup championships.
 It's the only time during the four Cup runs that they face a win-or-go-home game.

-1940: Bryan Hextall scores at 2:07 of overtime to give the New York Rangers a 3-2 victory against the Toronto Maple Leafs at Maple Leaf Gardens and a six-game series victory in the Stanley Cup Final.
-It comes seven years to the day after Bill Cook's overtime goal gives the Rangers a 1-0 win at Toronto and a Cup-winning victory in Game 4 of what was then a best-of-5 Final.
-The 1940 Cup was the Rangers' third championship since entering the League in 1926; little did their fans know that the next one wouldn't arrive until 1994.
+1940: Bryan Hextall Sr. scores at 2:07 of overtime to give the New York Rangers a 3-2 victory against the Toronto Maple Leafs at Maple Leaf Gardens and a six-game series victory in the Stanley Cup Final.
+It comes seven years to the day after a goal by Bill Cook at 7:33 of OT gives the Rangers a 1-0 win at Toronto and a Cup-winning victory in Game 4 of what was then a best-of-5 Final.
+The 1940 Cup was the third championship for the Rangers since entering the NHL in 1926; little did their fans know that the next one wouldn't arrive until 1994.
 The 54-year drought is still the longest in NHL history.

 1982: The Kings complete one of the great upsets in playoff history when Mario Lessard makes 40 saves in a 7-4 victory against the Edmonton Oilers at Northlands Coliseum in the fifth and deciding game of the Smythe Division Semifinals.
 The loss eliminates the Oilers after they've finished with the best record in the Western Conference and set an NHL single-season record with 417 goals (92 by Wayne Gretzky) in 80 games.

 1996: The visiting Ottawa Senators defeat the New Jersey Devils 5-2, eliminating the defending Stanley Cup champions from playoff contention.
-The Devils become the first defending champion since the 1969-70 Montreal Canadiens to miss the playoffs.
+The Devils become the first defending champion to miss the playoffs since the 1969-70 Montreal Canadiens.
 New Jersey's loss also assures the Tampa Bay Lightning of a playoff berth for the first time in their four-year history.

 2006: Washington Capitals rookie Alex Ovechkin scores his 50th goal, joining Teemu Selanne as the only players in NHL history to reach 50 goals and 100 points in their first season.
 The milestone goal comes during the Capitals' 5-3 loss to the Atlanta Thrashers at Philips Arena.
 Ovechkin finishes his first NHL season with 52 goals and 106 points.